takanory/slides/20220429pyconus/index.rst

 App **Manifest**
 ----------------
-* YAML-fomatted configuration for Slack apps
+* YAML-formatted configuration for Slack apps
 * see: `Create and configure apps with manifests <https://api.slack.com/reference/manifests>`_

 ..
-App Manifests are YAML-fomatted configuration bundles for Slack apps.
+App Manifests are YAML-formatted configuration bundles for Slack apps.
    We can share and reuse manifests.

 Example of App Manifest